pchiusano/pchiusano.github.io/_posts/2020-10-12-learning-without-a-gradient2.markdown

 ## Surprise!

 The algorithms discussed here use the same principles as the [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) (GA), which are believed to work via this process of progressively locking in bits of the solution.
-See [this paper by Burjorjee on "hyperclimbing" in genetic algorithms](https://arxiv.org/abs/1204.3436).
+My old labmate, Keki Burjorjee, dubbed this "hyperclimbing".
+See [this paper by him](https://arxiv.org/abs/1204.3436).
+(Also, thanks Keki for your neat research and some fun discussion and pointers that shaped this post!)

 Also see: